bkthigpen/business-day-datepicker-range/README.md

 containing the date range as the first element (e.g. [2022-12-01, 2022-12-15]) and an array of weekend dates within that range as the second element (e.g. [2022-12-03, 2022-12-04, 2022-12-10, 2022-12-11]).

-### TODO Column
-- [ ] The component should include a prop that allows the user to input predefined ranges, such as the last 7 days or last 30 days.
+- [x] The component should include a prop that allows the user to input predefined ranges, such as the last 7 days or last 30 days.
 These predefined ranges should be displayed below the calendars (Please see the below example).